caseykneale/PickingALanguage2020/fieldnotes/revisitting_old_things/readme.md

 So I was excited this sounded like fun!
 Cool game, with some whimsical prompts, retrofeel.
 They want me to write code - I'm into it.
 Why not?

 Then I read the prompt for code submissions...
+Told a friend about this weird game's restrictions, does google still use python 2.7?
+I was then informed that this is a secret recruiting tool.
 ![wut](whypy27.png)
 Python 2.7 or Java.
 Okay...
 Hey look I spent a few years of my life writing Java, and maybe a half a year of my life writing 2.7 before moving to 3.X.
 I had just finished technical evaluations of some bleeding edge, and intense programming languages.
 Maybe Python 2.7 would be cathartic?